-For the L5-S1 disc space, as lateral access is obstructed by the pelvis, Dr. Anand utilizes an anterior approach to the spine.
-A 1-2 inch incision is made on the front of the abdomen.
-A vascular surgeon then provides access to the spine.
+For the L5-S1 disc space, Dr. Anand utilizes an anterior oblique approach to the spine.
+A 1-2 inch incision is made on the side of the abdomen.
+A vascular surgeon provides access to the spine.
 Once exposed, Dr. Anand uses a series of instruments to remove the disc and prepare the space for an interbody spacer.
 The spacer reestablishes the height and angle of the disc.
 A plate is used to secure the spacer in place.

 Both of these approaches allow him to safely access the spine while preserving muscle attachments and with the least disruption of the surrounding tissues.
 After Stage 1, patients are monitored for 2-3 days in the hospital.
 Patients are encouraged to be out of bed and walking during that time.
 Most patients will notice improvement in preoperative leg pain after Stage 1.
 With the relief of leg pain after the first stage a formal decompression of the spinal canal is not needed and avoids the need for any manipulation of the neural structures.